mponce0/SystemTools/src-content/intro.md

 See https://en.wikipedia.org/wiki/History_of_Unix#/media/File:Unix_history-simple.svg

-Considering all the possible variations and platforms were Linux can run, it is without an doubts the most popular OS, used in personal computers, workstations, latpops, mobile devices, and in particular with absolute majority in data centers and super-computer centers.
+Considering all the possible variations and platforms were Linux can run, it is without any doubts the most popular OS accross many different platforms and architectures: used in personal computers, workstations, latpops, mobile devices, and in particular with absolute majority in data centers and super-computer centers.

 ## Distros